szw/vim-g/README.md

     :G function
     :G ruby

-There is also special command named `Gf` to prepend the current file type
+There is also a special command named `Gf` to prepend the current file type
 automatically:

     :Gf